codecraftingtools/cuddl/doc/install.rst

   KERNEL=="uio*", MODE="0660", GROUP="xenomai"
   SUBSYSTEM=="cuddl*", MODE="0660", GROUP="xenomai"

-On Xenomai systems, the UDD / RTDM devices should already be set up for access by users in the ``xenomai`` group, but the above step must still be performed to allow access to the Cuddl manager and janitor device nodes.
+On Xenomai systems, the UDD / RTDM device nodes should already be set up for access by users in the ``xenomai`` group, but the above step must still be performed to allow access to the Cuddl manager and janitor device nodes.